 It was when she joined Zurich Insurance in 2008 that she ‘came out’ during a job interview as she found hiding it too exhausting.
 “You spend half your energy hiding the reality, leading a dual life, making excuses.”

 In 2015, Beale launched a ‘Dive In’ festival at Lloyds, a week-long celebration of differences.
 “We are focusing more on inclusion than diversity because that is the key.
 People don’t necessarily want to be the diverse one; they want to feel like the included one.”
 She’s also spearheaded an ‘Inclusion@Lloyds’ initiative and helped launch Pride@Lloyds, an internal LGBT employee resource group.

 “You have of course to do a good job, but that’s not enough.
-Most people think they will get on in their career if they do a good job, and then they get annoyed if they don’t get the promotion.
+Most people get annoyed if they don’t get the promotion.
 That’s probably because they were sitting quietly doing a good job.”